-NOTE: The Common Name is required and is the thin client's Fully Qualified Domain Name (FQDN) by default.
+NOTE: The Common Name is required and is the Fully Qualified Domain Name (FQDN) of the thin client by default.
 The other information is all optional.
 The Country or Region is entered as two letters, such as US for the United States and CN for China.